-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted- average exercise price of outstanding options, warrants and rights (2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (1)) (3) Equity compensation plans approved by security holders ^(a) 708,325 \$11.53 252,050 Equity compensation plans not approved by security holders ^(a) -0- -0- -0- Total 708,325 \$11.53 252,050
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted- average exercise price of outstanding options, warrants and rights (2) securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (1)) (3) Equity compensation plans approved by security holders ^(a) 718,950 \$ 12.15 877,038 Equity compensation plans not approved by security holders ^(a) -0- -0- -0- Total 718,950 \$ 12.15 877,038

-(a) As of the end of the 2024 fiscal year, the Company's only equity compensation plan was its 2018 Stock Option Plan, which was approved by the Company's shareholders in July 2018.
+(a) As of the end of the 2025 fiscal year, the Company's only equity compensation plan was its 2018 Stock Option Plan, which was approved by the Company's shareholders in July 2018 and amended by the shareholders in July 2024.
 Prior to the 2018 Stock Option Plan, the Company had the 2002 Stock Option Plan which had been approved by the Company's shareholders and provided for the grant of stock options to directors and key employees of the Company.